Sweat is Your Friend

 Talc (Hydrous Magnesium Silicate): Mineral used to absorb sweat.
 Classified as a carcinogen when containing asbestiform fibers.
 Because the quantity of these fibers is unregulated in cosmetic grade talc, there is no way of knowing whether or not it contains them so best to steer clear!

-Here are some simple and natural ways to detox those pits and help reduce body odor in the process:
+Here are some simple and natural ways to detox your pits and help reduce body odor in the process:

 Wear Natural Fibers: Clothing matters!
 Synthetic fibers like polyester or rayon actually trap in sweat, creating a breeding ground for bacteria to grow and thus stinky odor.
 Opt for more natural fibers, such as cotton, linen or hemp, which are lightweight and breathable.